smnorris/bcfishobs/README.md

 ```

 #### `whse_fish.fiss_fish_obsrvtn_events_vw`

 A materialized view showing all observations that are successfully matched to streams (not just distinct locations) plus commonly used columns.
 Geometries are located on the stream to which the observation is matched.
-Useful for visualization and for most queries.
+This is probably the table to use for most queries.

 ```
           Column           |          Type          | Collation | Nullable | Default